 You are taught by industry practitioners who help you acquire the skills and knowledge to creatively use the latest technologies.
 Your study involves lectures, tutorials, laboratory classes and individual or group project work.
 All modules are delivered in our excellently equipped recording studios, control rooms and music laboratories.

 Modules are assessed by in-course assessment of a range of music-related media, written assignments and reports, individual and group presentations and live performances.

-A typical offer is 240-280 tariff points which usually includes two A levels (or equivalent such as BTEC National Diploma).
-Relevant subjects are music technology, music or a science/technology-related subject.
+A typical offer is 88-112 tariff points which usually includes two A levels (or equivalent such as BTEC National Diploma).
+Relevant subjects are music technology, music or a science or technology-related subject.
 We're also happy for you to apply if you're a mature student and can demonstrate your skills and passion for the subject.
-You're expected to come for an interview.
-You then receive an individual offer.

 For additional information please see the entry requirements in our admissions section

 You can gain considerable knowledge from work, volunteering and life.
 Under recognition of prior learning (RPL) you may be awarded credit for this which can be credited towards the course you want to study.